-You know Slack as a popular communication app, one used as a workplace chat-room for teams worldwide.
+You know Slack as one of the most popular communication apps, one used as a workplace chat-room for teams worldwide.
+Did you know you get make Slack work for project management, too?
+It takes a few integrations, but you can make it work.

-Well, its universal greatness has grown beyond all expectations since its conception in 2009.
+The universal greatness of Slack has grown beyond all expectations since its conception in 2009.

-In addition to using Slack as a real-time collaboration tool, project managers are planning, organizing, setting reminders, tracking activity, and more with the familiar channels many of us ask “when’s lunch?” and send GIPHY gifs in.
-Slack is truly a bona fide project management tool.
+In addition to using Slack as a real-time collaboration tool, project managers are planning, organizing, setting reminders, tracking activity, and more with the familiar channels many of us ask “when’s lunch?” and gifs.
+Slack is truly a bona fide project management tool and a great app as well.

-Most project management softwares fail to keep those notifications where you and your team can see them.
+However, most project management software fails to keep those notifications where you and your team can see them.

 There are plenty of reasons to use Slack to handle your tasks, but how?
-How does a communication app become a management tool?
+How can a communication app be combined with your project management software tools?

 Here’s what we found.